beltran99/sinergise-task/task2.md

 In the Path field, you must specify the path inside the s3 bucket where all COG files for this tile are stored.
 Optionally, you can also include the sensing time of the tile.

-Since the archive has a size of 50TB, making use of the python Sentinel Hub API could be a more convenient way to ingest the tiles.
+Since the archive has a size of 50TB, making use of the python API could be a more convenient way to ingest the tiles.
 In the following, there is a pseudocode of BYOC tile ingestion in python:
 ```python
 # Setup sentinelhub configuration
 SH_CLIENT_ID = "SH_CLIENT_ID"